Osteoporosis and Calcium (cont.)

 Vitamin D comes from two sources.
 It is made in the skin through direct exposure to sunlight, and it comes from the diet.
 The body's ability to produce vitamin D from exposure to sunlight and to absorb calcium and vitamin D decreases with age.
 Getting enough vitamin D helps the body absorb calcium and also helps the kidneys break down and incorporate (resorb) calcium that would otherwise be excreted.
 Vitamin D is found in eggs, butter, fatty fish, liver, and fortified foods such as milk, orange juice, and cereal.
 Elderly individuals who are not exposed to sunlight and may not eat a variety of food containing vitamin D may need vitamin D supplements to maintain adequate levels to help calcium absorption.

 Because the body has a hard time absorbing a large amount of calcium at once, spreading out the intake of calcium is recommended.
-Taking in about 500 mg or less of calcium throughout the day is best.
+Taking in about 500 mg or less of calcium several times throughout the day is best.

 Must Read Articles Related to Osteoporosis and Calcium